mariadb-corporation/MaxScale/Documentation/Tutorials/MaxScale-Information-Schema.md

 ## Show services

-The show services command will return a set of basic statistics regarding each of the configured services within MaxScale.
+The show services command will return a set of basic statistics regarding each of the configured services within MariaDB MaxScale.

 ```
 mysql> show services;